Seyedmehdi/my-test-folder/index.md

 london has not any river.

-london has not any river
+london has many rivers

 london has 2 rivers